alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

-A common approach, especially amongst the open source community, is to pull in third party dependencies automatically using a dependency management tool
-- either at runtime, deploy time or compile time.
+A common approach, especially amongst the open source community, is to pull in third party dependencies automatically using a dependency management tool -- either at runtime, deploy time or compile time.
 The assurance that this third party code is working is provided by extensive testing, generally of an automated nature.

-This should include testing of security characteristics, so if a library used to generate a web form introduces a SQL injection vulnerability then your acceptance tests should fail.
+This should include testing of security characteristics.
+For example if a library used to generate a web form introduces a SQL injection vulnerability, then your acceptance tests should fail.
 It is important under this model that a suitable level of verification is done, rather than just trusting any third party dependency completely.
 What is suitable will vary between services depending on the risk profile.